21 Best Beaches in the Northeast, USA

 Instead of arcades and rides, you'll find the exotic flavors of "Little Odessa" — a neighborhood of émigrés from Russia and Eastern Europe.
 You may not find Coney Island hotdogs, but look for pierogies and cheese-filled Georgian flatbread.
 The nearby New York Aquarium is the oldest in the United States.

-At the north end of the Jersey shore, with views of the New York City skyline, Sandy Hook State Park is on a long, low spit of land, really an island connected to the mainland by a bridge.
-Beside the miles of lovely sand beaches, Sandy Hook State Park has a seven-mile bike path, camping sites, and water sports equipment.
+At the north end of the Jersey shore, with views of the New York City skyline, Sandy Hook beach is on a long, low spit of land, really an island connected to the mainland by a bridge.
+Besides the miles of lovely sandy beaches, Sandy Hook National Recreation Area has a seven-mile bike path, camping sites, and water sports equipment.
 You can watch the abundant birdlife or join a park ranger on a canoe tour.

 With its protected wildlands and beautiful ocean beaches, Sandy Hook is one of the favorite weekend getaways in New Jersey.
 There are no hotels on Sandy Hook, but you'll find places to stay on the mainland in Atlantic Highlands, which is connected to New York City by a 35-minute ferry ride.